-That’s why it is highly recommendable that you rent an apartment/room directly from the owner of a flat and NOT from the agency.
+For this reason, it’s highly recommended that you rent an apartment/room directly from the owner of a flat and NOT from an agency.

-Also, if you rent a flat together with your colleague, make sure that the contract includes both of you (there should be your name and signature in the contract).
+Also, if you rent a flat together with your colleague, make sure that the contract includes both of you (both your names and signatures should be on the contract).